mbestavros/browser-power-hour/README.md

 ## Tested browsers

-As of 2024-01-02, the tool supports three different Android browsers (more to come):
+As of 2024-01-02, the tool supports several different Android browsers:

 - Google Chrome
 - Firefox for Android